Exam procedures for CS51

 Exam procedures for CS51 #

-There will be two 90-minute midterm exams in CS51.
+There will be two midterm exams in CS51.
 See the syllabus for current information about dates, times, and locations.

 This document describes exam procedures and policies for CS51.
 You should read this document carefully and familiarize yourself with its contents well before the exam itself.